rng-guy/NFSMWBartender/APPENDIX.md

 * Once aggressive, Cross and / or his henchmen act like regular cops and can join formations.

-* Aggro delays longer than the LeaderStrategy `Duration` VltEd parameter effectively do nothing.
+* Aggro delays longer than a given LeaderStrategy's `Duration` VltEd parameter have no effect.

-* LeaderStrategy spawn-flag resets only happen at Heat levels for which you define valid reset-delay values.
-This feature set always disables the vanilla spawn-flag behaviour.
+* Resets of Cross' spawn flag only happen at Heat levels for which you define valid reset-delay values.
+The vanilla game never resets this flag if Cross gets wrecked.

+* Once Cross' spawn flag is reset, the game can attempt LeaderStrategy requests again.

 * For LeaderStrategy 7, the henchmen must also despawn first before the game can request another Strategy.
 You can circumvent this with Bartender's unblocking feature (see below).